-School of Veterinary Medicine & Biomedical Sciences (SVMBS) Committees
+School of Veterinary Medicine & Biomedical Sciences (VMBS) Committees

-2) To support strategic initiatives led by the SVMBS Office for Diversity & Inclusion.
+2) To support strategic initiatives led by the VMBS Office for Diversity & Inclusion.

 2) To provide recommendations to the Dean and/or Executive Committee on matters of policy, procedure, or implementation of concern to the School.